kw7oe/kw7oe.github.io/content/posts/benchmark-http-server-stuck-at-16k-request.md

 That's all for the issue I faced.
 Next, I'm going to cover a bit on how you can use `netstat` to investigate this problem.

-## Using `netstat` to show `TIME_WAIT` connections
+### Using `netstat` to show `TIME_WAIT` connections

 Initially, I was trying to use `lsof` to pull out the TCP connection that are in the `TIME_WAIT` state.
 Unfortunately, `lsof` doesn't display the TCP state in its outputs.
-Hence, I have to fallback to using `netstat`.
+Hence, I have to use `netstat` instead.
 If you happen to know how to use `lsof` to achieve the same, do let me know!

-In MacOS, with `netstat` we can use the following to list out all TCP connections:
+In MacOS, we can use the following arguments with `netstat` to list out all TCP
+connections:

 ```bash
 # -p to specify protocol, -n to prevent port name conversion.
 netstat -p tcp -n
 ```

-For Linux system, a different arguments is needed as the `netstat` in MacOS behave differently than the one in Linux:
+For Linux system, a different argument is needed as the `netstat` in MacOS behave differently than the one in Linux:

 ```bash